Skip to main content

 Anna Kunz has exhibited her work widely, including recent solo exhibitions at Alexander Berggruen Gallery, NYC; Berggruen Gallery, San Francisco; Galerie Urbane, Dallas; McCormick Gallery, Chicago.
 “Color Cast”, a large scale installation at the Hyde Park Art Center, was mounted in 2018.
 Her work is included in numerous public and private collections.

-Kunz has been awarded numerous artist residencies, including the Golden Family Foundation Residency, Edward Albee Foundation Residency, the Space Program at Marie Sharpe Walsh Foundation and the Roger Brown Artist Residency.
+Kunz has participated as an artist-in-residence at the Golden Family Foundation Residency, Edward Albee Foundation Residency, the Space Program at Marie Sharpe Walsh Foundation, Monira Foundation and the Roger Brown Artist Residency.
+Kunz has been honored with nominations from: Anonymous Was a Woman, 3Arts Foundation, Louis Comfort Tiffany Foundation, Richard H. Driehaus Foundation, Emerging Artist award from the National Museum of Women in the Arts, Artadia, the Rema Hort-Mann Foundation’s Individual Artists Grant, and The Joan Mitchell Foundation.
 Kunz earned a BFA from the School of the Art Institute of Chicago and an MFA from Northwestern University.

 “My work is primarily composed through color and it’s contingency on light, time, space, and perspective.
 The colors become bodies leaning into, and supporting each other, the edges of the forms and boundaries are dissolved, building a 'compassionate geometry'.
 I hope to make immersive experiences that collapse the distance between viewer and artwork.
 The paintings and monotypes are created in a very active, and physical way, I hope they activate the spaces where they are installed.
 The color is positioned to move and breathe in a surrounding, static space.”